Frequently Asked Questions (HRCI member charities)

 Collaboration with other charities

 Co-funding of a single project between up to 4 charities with common interests is allowed.
 In this scenario the combined charity contribution will be 50% of the project costs regardless of the charities’ gross annual income.
 Charities will agree themselves the division of funding contributed by their organisations.
 All charities will be partners in the multi-party contract.
 This may include arrangements where Irish charities co-fund with an international charity which is not a member of HRCI.
 All Irish charity partners must be HRCI members.
-All charities who are contributing funding under the Scheme must have the status of Company Limited by Guarantee and be approved as a Co-funding Partner.
+All charities who are contributing funding under the Scheme must be approved as a Co-funding Partner.
 This does not apply to charities who are not contributing funding.
 International charities who are contributing funding will need to be approved as Co-funding Partners with the HRB.
 They can apply to the HRB for approval as Co-funding Partners.

 Types of research funded under the Scheme